 It also helps to improve public access and preserve historic sites but please see information below in relation to Improving Public Access for the 2024 application round.

 - Full scheme guidance

 - Reviews, appeals and complaints

-The 2023 Agri-Environment Climate Scheme (AECS) application round will open for applications on 30 January 2023.
+The 2024 Agri-Environment Climate Scheme (AECS) application round will start to open for applications in January 2024.
 A summary is below but it is important that you read the detail for each element you wish to apply for as there are important changes.
 Please note Improving Public Access will not open for applications in 2024.

 Slurry stores: 15 February 2024 – 19 April 2024